laboon/ebook/text/98_glossary_of_terms.md

 __Consistent (requirements)__: The property of having requirements which can all be followed without a paradox (e.g., "the system shall display the message 'Hello' upon startup" and "the system shall not display any message upon startup" are not consistent).

-__Corner case__: A test case for functionality of a system which is unlikely to occur, or is beyond the real where a user will likely reproduce it.
+__Corner case__: A test case for functionality of a system which is unlikely to occur, or is beyond the realm where a user will likely reproduce it.
 By analogy with __edge case__ (a corner is where multiple edges intersect).

 __Covering array__: An array which covers all possible combinations of variable values.